ds3002/course/practice/12-nosql-database/README.md

 Mongo allows developers to search across documents for specific data elements in the JSON tree, to add arbitrary documents within the same collection, but a relatively small amount of data per document (16MB).
 This allows Mongo to keep frequently-accessed documents in memory.

+MongoDB's strongest features for data science are:

+1. Simple to use for storing varied datasets.
+2. Popularity in the community.
+3. Can be run locally, on a server, or in the cloud.
+4. Returns results quickly.

 [**Learn more about MongoDB**](https://www.mongodb.com/)